How to Knit Intarsia

-Instead, each color of yarn is its own unit, with the strands being twisted together when you change colors to connect the pieces to each other.
+Instead, each color of yarn is its own unit, with the strands being twisted together when you change colors to connect the pieces.

-It's an easy technique but it does require... a bit of forethought because you need a different strand of each color to work within your design.
+It's a simple technique, but it does require a bit of forethought because you need a different strand of each color to work within your design.
 So, for example, this tutorial uses a two-color block of 20 stitches and 20 rows, with a 10-stitch, 10-row block of the second color in the center of the first.

 Intarsia on the Knit Side

-Now you're ready to begin working the intarsia pattern.
-In the case of the swatch shown, that involves knitting 5 stitches in red, 10 in beige and 5 again in red.
-As mentioned earlier that means we need three strands of yarn, one for the first part of the red stitches, one for the beige stitches and one for the remaining red stitches.
+To begin, knit 5 stitches in red, 10 in beige, and 5 again in red.
+As mentioned earlier, that means you need three strands of yarn, one for the first part of the red stitches, one for the beige stitches and one for the remaining red stitches.

-To begin intarsia on the knit side, work the first stitches in your background color, pick up the second color and knit the next stitches with it, then start a... new strand of the background yarn on the opposite side.
-If you're following a chart this would work in the same way.
+To begin intarsia on the knit side, work the first stitches in your background color, pick up the second color and knit the next stitches with it, then start a new strand of the background yarn on the opposite side.
+If you're following a chart, this will work in the same way.

 Starting a new color of yarn is similar to joining a new ball of yarn at the edge of a piece of knitting, as you might have done when knitting stripes.